Company logo | Codica

 Tech stack for marketplace development

-Development process
+Step 5: Development process

-Before the full-scale development, MVP mentioned earlier would be a perfect start.
+Before the full-scale development, the MVP mentioned earlier would be a perfect start.
 During product discovery and design sessions, you would already figure out everything that should be in your MVP.

 Hence, your fashion resale marketplace MVP should focus on essential features to meet user needs, allowing you to test your concept, gather feedback, and refine your product without heavy upfront investment.